cyberbotics/webots-doc/automobile/vehiclewheel.md

 designed to be generic and customizable to cover a wide range of wheel configurations.
-The base node of the `VehicleWheel` PROTO is a `Slot` of type `vehicle wheel` so that it can only be inserted as a wheel of a vehicle PROTO featuring the corresponding `VehicleWheel` slots.
+The base node of the `VehicleWheel` PROTO is a `Slot` of type `vehicle wheel` so that it can only be inserted as a wheel of a vehicle PROTO featuring the corresponding `vehicleWheel` slots.

 %figure "A VehicleWheel PROTO with the default field value"